 USB Flash Drive Recovery

 When you have irreplaceable data stored on your flash drive, it is all too easy to lose access to it.
-If you’ve lost critical data on your thumb drive, Gillware provides cutting-edge USB flash drive recovery services.
+If you’ve lost critical data on your USB flash drive, Gillware provides cutting-edge USB flash drive repair and recovery services.

 USB flash drives are one of the many modern conveniences we all take for granted today.
-They are small and portable (about the size of a human thumb, hence the nickname “thumb drive”) and can be easily pocketed and brought from one computer to another.
+A USB drive is small and portable (about the size of a human thumb, hence the nickname “thumb drive”) and can be easily pocketed and brought from one computer to another.
 And because flash drives are solid-state devices, they can survive being dropped from far greater heights than a hard disk drive.
 With no moving parts, solid-state data storage devices have fewer points of failure than other storage devices.

-But thumb drives are still very vulnerable due to their small size and portable nature.
+But a USB drive is still very vulnerable due to its small size and portable nature.
 The circuit board can be shorted out.
 The USB plug can become bent or torn off if the drive is bumped or jostled roughly enough while plugged in.
-Ejecting a flash drive too suddenly can cause damage to the filesystem.
+Ejecting a USB flash drive too suddenly can cause damage to the filesystem.

 Why Choose Gillware for My USB Flash Drive Data Recovery Needs?

 Gillware Data Recovery employs full-time data recovery technicians and computer scientists dedicated to staying on the cutting-edge of data storage and recovery technologies.
 At Gillware, we offer financially risk-free flash drive recovery services.
 We charge no evaluation fees, and even offer to cover the cost of inbound shipping.
 We don’t show you a bill until we’ve finished our recovery efforts.
 If we don’t recover any of the data you need, you owe us nothing.

 Talk to a Flash Drive Data Recovery Expert Today!

 Our client advisors are available by phone during business hours (M – F: 8am – 7pm; Sat: 10am – 3pm).